Paul Israel (Thomas Edison Papers), Director, Digital Humanities Initiative

 Brittney Cooper is Assistant Professor of Women’s and Gender Studies and Africana Studies.
 She is a Black feminist theorist who specializes in the study of Black women’s intellectual history, Hip Hop generation feminism, and race and gender representation in popular culture.
 She is also a co-founder of the Crunk Feminist Collective, a popular feminist blog.

-Francesca Giannetti (Rutgers University Libraries)
+Francesca Giannetti (New Brunswick Libraries)

 I pursue topics at the intersection of information studies, digital humanities, and music.
 Working with a musicologist, a music librarian, and a digital humanities project developer, I am developing a digital research environment called Music Scholarship Online (MuSO), a contributing node of the Advanced Research Consortium (ARC) whose aims are to improve the dissemination of digital scholarly outputs in music as well as develop a peer review framework for the evaluation of digital work in musicology and music history.
 My digital projects mostly relate to digital editions and text encoding; two editions are in progress—the Still Papers and the War Service Bureau Correspondence.
 My research interests include digital libraries, audio preservation, opera and libretto studies, and digital humanities pedagogy.